Bible storybooks are a fabulous way to introduce your kids to the Bible. But how can you find the best Bible storybooks for your family?

 The Action Bible

 The Action Bible has been a huge hit with elementary-age kids (and even teens)!
 There are multiple versions of this, including a devotional version and even a shorter one for younger kids.
-My 8-year-old often picks this one up to read through on his own.
+My 8-year-old often picks this one up to read through on his own, and one time I even caught him reading it in the bathroom.
+That sounds like a winner to me!

 The Biggest Story